-Students from the Kinesiology graduate program, the Inter-College Graduate Program in Physiology, and other college departments and majors conduct their thesis experiments in Noll Laboratory.
-Research topics include the underlying physiological mechanisms of injury and effectiveness of therapeutic interventions, and the role of the endocrine system in muscle tissue repair and remodeling.
-Graduate students become involved with research projects that are designed to yield information for publication in scientific literature and for presentation at professional meetings.
-Collaborative arrangements are frequently made with faculty from other areas of the University such as Penn State Milton S. Hershey Medical Center, as well as researchers outside of the University such as Geisinger Medical Center and foreign laboratories.
+Students from the Kinesiology graduate program, the Inter-College Graduate Program in Integrative and Biomedical Physiology, and other programs conduct their dissertation and thesis experiments in Noll Laboratory which includes the Elmore Wing and the Clinical Research Center.
+Topic areas vary depending on the faculty mentors’ research.
+Students become involved with research projects that are designed to yield information for publication in scientific literature and for presentation at professional meetings.
+Collaborative arrangements are frequently made with faculty from other areas of the University including the Penn State Milton S. Hershey Medical Center, as well as researchers outside of the University.

-Noll Laboratory, originally called the “Human Performance Laboratory,” is a research facility in the Department of Kinesiology that is dedicated to studying physiology, especially as it relates to health and disease.
+Noll Laboratory is a research facility in the Department of Kinesiology that is dedicated to studying physiology, especially as it relates to health and disease.
 A primary mission of Noll Laboratory is to investigate specific physiological mechanisms underlying the positive health effects of physical activity and the adverse health effects of physical inactivity, with the ultimate goal of improving human health across the life span.

-The 30,000 square feet of research space contain a vast array of specialized instrumentation, equipment, and chambers for the measurement of physiological processes under various environmental conditions.
+Noll Laboratory features human clinical as well as animal research laboratories for eight Kinesiology exercise physiology faculty.
+The 30,000 square feet of research space contains human and animal research laboratories and a vast array of specialized instrumentation, equipment, and chambers for the measurement of physiological processes under various conditions.

-The Elmore Clinical Research Wing of Noll Laboratory houses the University Park component of the Penn State General Clinical Research Center (GCRC).
-The GCRC provides University-wide support for human clinical research.
+The Elmore Clinical Research Wing of Noll Laboratory houses the University Park Clinical Research Center which provides University-wide support for human clinical research.